yonjah/funzz/README.md

 ## Known issues
 `Funzz` is mostly a small wrapper around [Juzz](https://www.github.com/yonjah/juzz).
 Juzz is still very unstable. if you have any issues where `Funzz` fail to generate a valid schema that will pass the route validation, or if it is not reaching all available data nodes it is most likely an issue with `Juzz`

+## Assets Attributions
+This library is using payloads taken from [SecLists](https://github.com/danielmiessler/SecLists) (all sits in ./assets path) For Specific attribution see SecLists [CONTRIBUTORS.md](https://github.com/danielmiessler/SecLists/blob/master/CONTRIBUTORS.md)